Slates/CleanMp3/README.md

-clean up id3 tags on mp3 files.
+Program to clean up id3 tags on mp3 files.

+Made in Python 2.7.3

+##Requirements

 Must have wx and eyed3 modules for python.